MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wpa3-sae-authentication.md

 ### (Re)Association using PMKID

-If WDI provided a PMKID for the BSS entry, then the driver does the following:
+If WDI provided a PMKID for the BSS entry in the connect/roam task, then the driver does the following:

 1. The driver performs an Open authentication followed by inclusion of the PMKID in the (Re)association request.
 2. If the device does not receive a response from the AP within a short time, or if the AP returns an association error in the response, the driver skips SE authentication with this AP and either moves to another AP, or falls back to doing full SAE authentication with this AP.